renovatebot/renovate/docs/usage/configuration-options.md

 ### hostType

 `hostType` is another way to filter rules and can be either a platform such as `github` and `bitbucket-server`, or it can be a datasource such as `docker` and `rubygems`.
-You usually don't need to configure it in a host rule if you have already configured `matchHost` and only one host type is in use for those, as is usually the case.
+You usually do not need to configure it in a host rule if you have already configured `matchHost` and only one host type is in use for those, as is usually the case.
 `hostType` can help for cases like an enterprise registry that serves multiple package types and has different authentication for each, although it's often the case that multiple `matchHost` rules could achieve the same thing.

 ### insecureRegistry